b0kic4/CartIT/README.md

 # CartIT

 Welcome to CartIT!
 This project is a React Native application for managing and handling shopping cart functionality.
 CartIT allows users to browse products, add them to the cart, and proceed to checkout.
+As well as adding Profile images and more.

 ## Table of Contents